IBM App Connect components and resources

 App Connect Dashboard

-If you're on the flow runs price plan, you don't need to configure an integration runtime to run your workload.
+If you're on the flow runs plan, you don't need to configure an integration runtime to run your workload.
 Therefore, you don't have an App Connect Dashboard instance.

-App Connect Dashboard has several views where you can monitor your deployed integrations, and view your BAR files and configurations.
+The App Connect Dashboard has several views where you can monitor your deployed integrations, and view your BAR files and configurations.
 Access each view from the navigation pane.

 • The icon that represents the Dashboard home page Use the Dashboard home page to deploy your integrations and access this documentation.

-• The icon that represents the BAR files view The BAR files page lists the BAR files that you import to the Dashboard and list where they're deployed, if appropriate.
+• The icon that represents the BAR files view The BAR files page lists the BAR files that you import to the Dashboard and shows where they're deployed, if appropriate.
 You can delete BAR files or update a BAR file by uploading a replacement file.

 Flows